-Many refugees will not be fluent in the local language when they join your company.
+Many refugees will not be fluent in English or French when they join your company.
 But that doesn't mean that they can't start contributing right away!

 In fact, there are plenty of workarounds that you can put in place to support your refugee employees as they build up proficiency in your local language, including: